missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017-02-27-Sharing-iCloud-Notes.md

 The steps to share a note are super simple:

-+ Make a note of course, the tap the plus person icon.
++ Make a note of course, then tap the plus person icon.

 ![](https://i.imgur.com/RSRgd4G.png)